JackpotRising/jr-docs/homebase/integration.md

 ![Screenshot](media/game/011.png)

-> Keep your credentials handy!
-You'll need them when you start integrating your game in Unity or other platforms
+!> You'll need these credentials when integrate your game in Unity or other platforms

 ---